BaiyangZhang/oldBlog/_drafts/2022-10-29-Basics-of-Distributions.md

 what happens is that we can substitute $\phi$ with $\phi+C$, where $C$ is any constant *a priori*, and nothing happens, because the differentiation $d / dx$ kills any constant!
 This naïve observation turns out to be quite useful.
 We can substitute $\phi$ with $\phi+C$ and integrate by part, which yields
 $$
 -\lim_{ \epsilon \to 0 } \int_{\epsilon}^{\infty} dx \,  x^\alpha \frac{d}{dx} (\phi(x)+C) =-\lim_{ \epsilon \to 0 }  \left\{ x^\alpha (\phi(x)+C)\mid _{\epsilon}^\infty - \int_{\epsilon}^{\infty} dx \,  (\phi(x)+C) \alpha x^{\alpha-1}
-\right\} ,
+\right\} .
 $$

-now, how can we make the integral on the right hand side finite?
+Now, how can we make the integral on the right hand side finite?
 It can be achieved by setting
 $$
 C = -\phi(0)
 $$